Conventional Home Loans in the Carolinas

 If you’re an experienced home buyer, you’ll likely have heard of the term “conventional home loan” before.
 Conventional loans are one of the most common forms of mortgages.
 They include any type of loan that is not backed by or offered by a government entity.
 Rather, these loans are typically available through private lenders, including credit unions, mortgage companies, and banks.

-If you are considering a conventional home loan in NC or SC, don’t settle for a process that’s anything less than exceptional.
-Our team at Dash Home Loans wants to help make your home buying experience less-stressful so you can focus on what really matters—like where you’re going to put the couch.
+If you are considering a conventional home loan in North Carolina or South Carolina, don’t settle for a process that’s anything less than exceptional.
+Our team at Dash Home Loans wants to help make your home buying experience less-stressful so you can focus on what really matters – like where you’re going to put the couch.

 What Is a Conventional Home Loan?